A re-analysis of equilibrium chemistry in five hot Jupiters: Data

 \subsection{Targets}

-We have selected a sample of 5 planets : HAT-P-12b, HD 209458b, WASP-6b, WASP-17b and WASP-39b.
-All of them are presented in \cite{Sing_2015}, they are hot Jupiters so they have strong signal to noise ratios, but nevertheless present a variety of different parameters: radii ranging from 0.9 to 1.9 Jupiter radius and atmospheric temperatures varying from 1000K to 1700K.
-The physical characteristics of these planets, used in this study, can be found in Table \ref{tab:parameters}.
-These targets have also been the subject of several previous publications with which we have compared our work \citep{Sing_2015, Wakeford_2017, Carter2020, Saba, Wong}, see Section \ref{section:2-3comp}.\\
+We selected a sample of five planets : HAT-P-12b, HD 209458b, WASP-6b, WASP-17b, and WASP-39b.
+All of them are presented in \cite{Sing_2015}.
+They are hot Jupiters, so they have strong signal-to-noise ratios (S/Ns), but they nevertheless present a variety of different parameters: radii ranging from a 0.9 to 1.9 Jupiter radius and atmospheric temperatures varying from 1000K to 1700K.
+The physical characteristics of these planets used in this study can be found in Table \ref{tab:parameters}.
+These targets have also been the subject of several previous publications with which we have compared our work \citep{Sing_2015, Wakeford_2017, Carter2020, Saba, Wong}, as explained in Section \ref{section:2-3comp}.\\

-We perform a data reduction analysis using the Iraclis software \citep{Tsiaras_2016a, Tsiaras_2016b, Tsiaras_2018}, then we execute a bayesian retrieval analysis with the TauREx 3.1 program \citep{AlRefaie,Al_Refaie_chemcomp}.
-The retrieval technique has proven its effectiveness to invert spectra and deduce the parameters of the atmospheres \citep{Lee, Waldmann,Irwin_nemesis,Molliere_2019_pRT}.
+We performed a data reduction analysis using the Iraclis software \citep{Tsiaras_2016a, Tsiaras_2016b, Tsiaras_2018}, then we executed a Bayesian retrieval analysis with the TauREx 3.1 program \citep{AlRefaie,Al_Refaie_chemcomp}.
+The retrieval technique has proven its effectiveness in inverting spectra and deducing the parameters of the atmospheres \citep{Lee, Waldmann,Irwin_nemesis,Molliere_2019_pRT}.
 The improvements of the data reduction analysis performed in this study enables a better accuracy in chemical composition retrieved, which lead to discussion on the potential chemical equilibrium composition in the atmosphere of these objects.\\

-Here we use HST STIS and WFC3 data on each planet.
-Spitzer or ground observations exist for some of our targets \citep{Beaulieu, Saba}, but we preferred not to include them for more consistency in the analysis.\\
+Here, we use HST STIS and WFC3 data on each planet.
+There are Spitzer or ground observations available for some of our targets \citep{Beaulieu, Saba}, but we preferred not to include them to maintain greater consistency across the analysis.\\

-For each planet, we used several transit observations with the HST STIS grisms 430L and 750L that ranges from 0.29$\upmu$m to 1.027$\upmu$m and the HST WFC3 grisms G102 and G141 that ranges from 0.8$\upmu$m to 1.7$\upmu$m.
-All informations concerning the observations are given in Table \ref{tab:params_observations}.
+For each planet, we used several transit observations with the HST STIS grisms 430L and 750L that ranges from 0.29$\upmu$m to 1.027$\upmu$m, as well as the HST WFC3 grisms G102 and G141 that ranges from 0.8$\upmu$m to 1.7$\upmu$m.
+All information concerning the observations is given in Table \ref{tab:params_observations}.

 { }